Darthagnon/hugo-theme-dream/docs/params-configurations.md

 ### maxTags = 5

 Limit the number of labels displayed visually.
 The hidden tags will be displayed in the form of an [Accordion](https://semantic-ui.com/modules/accordion.html).

+### simple = "false"
+Uncomment to hide tags, categories, archive EVERYWHERE - this is for a simple site aesthetic, unsuitable for blogs.

 ### categoriesLimitInHeader = 6